owkin/GrAIdient/Docs/Concepts/MODEL.md

 1. In order to get access to the main APIs we must create a `Model` out of the previous base model.
-During the creation of this model, the links `layerPrev` of the different layers will be initialized and the full API will be available.
+During the creation of this model, the links `layerPrev` of the different layers will be initialized and the full API will become available.

 <ins>Example</ins>: \
 Let us take the CNN and Classifier from the